Easily Switch Between Product Types

 Pod DNS Policies

-DNS policies can be set on a per-pod basis.
-Currently, three types of DNS policies are supported: Default, ClusterFirst, and None.
+DNS policies can be configured on a per-pod basis.
+Supported DNS policies are Default, ClusterFirst, and None.

-• Default: The DNS configuration of the pod inherits from the host.
-That is, the DNS configuration of the pod is the same as that of the host and node.
+• Default: The DNS configuration of a pod inherits from the host.
+That is, the DNS configuration of the pod is the same as that of the node.

 DNS configuration scenarios are provided as follows: